Do Salesforce professionals remember what they do at work?

-How do most people remember what they did at work?
+How do most Salesforce developers and administrators remember what they did at work?

 Well...they don't.
 Most people say they feel overrun by the amount of work they have to do, and they feel like firefighting keeps them from moving forward on their projects.
 They're just too busy.